 I take for granted that not everyone has a Mexican market in their neighborhood where they can easily pick up crema.

-One of my favorite ways to turn an easy dinner like grilled chicken into something special is with this delicious cilantro crema.
+One of my favorite ways to turn an easy dinner like grilled chicken into something special is with this wonderful cilantro crema.
 Just spoon a little crema onto grilled meats or a plain quesadilla and you've got a pretty spectacular meal.

 What You'll Need for Cilantro and Lime Crema